pholser/junit-quickcheck/README.md

 * arrays of supported types
 * others...

-When many generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation junit-quickcheck will choose one of the multiple generators at random with (roughly) equal probability.
+When many generators can satisfy a given property parameter based on its type (for example, `java.io.Serializable`), on a given generation junit-quickcheck will choose one of the multiple generators at random with (roughly) equal probability.